ZubairAhmed-56/touchfolio/README.md

-# touchfolio
+# TouchFolio

-Interactive social profile card with flipping animation (Flutter Web build)
+An interactive social profile card with flipping animation, built using Flutter Web.

+🔹 **Features:**
+- Splash screen
+- 4 social cards
+- Page-flip animation on tap
+- Close on second tap

+📌 **Note:**
+This repository only contains compiled build files from the project.
+The original source code is private and not shared publicly.

+© 2025 Zubair Ahmed — All rights reserved.